sharon-hadar-leverate/2018-Data-Science-Bowl/README.md

 | Threshold Otsu | 0.718 |
 | Threshold Yen | 0.696 |

-This is the first part of acquiring a baseline. in the next part, I would combine these methods with Ladder Networks components.
+This is the first part of acquiring a baseline. in the next part, I would combine these methods with noisy input and batch normalization.
-In order to understand Ladder Network, one need to understand Denoising Autoencoders.
+In order to understand the usage of noisy input and batch normalization, one need to understand Denoising Autoencoders.

 ## Autoencoders